 Listening to your team

 In a remote working context, how can you assess how your whole team is feeling and what their concerns are dynamically, day to day?
-One answer is by reinventing the traditional employee survey as a continuous, dynamic listening exercise; and using AI and data visualisation to interpret the data that comes back.
+One answer is by reinventing the traditional employee survey as a continuous, dynamic listening exercise; and using AI and data visualization to interpret the data that comes back.

 Our Capgemini Invent team in Norway uses the Microsoft Forms platform to assess the impact of COVID-19 and remote working on a large workforce.